 A written application shall be filed with the Commission to perform activities that may impact resource areas protected by this bylaw.
-No activities shall commence without receiving and complying with a permit issued pursuant to this bylaw.
+No activities under the jurisdiction of this bylaw shall commence without receiving and complying with a permit, Order of Conditions, or Determination of Applicability issued pursuant to this bylaw.